ZJU-Fangyin/KCL/README.md

 - `bash script/finetune.sh`

 Change the `data_name` command in the bash file to replace different datasets.
-The optional datasets are BBBP, Tox21, ToxCast, SIDER, ClinTox, BACE, ESOL, FreeSolv.
+The optional datasets are `BBBP, Tox21, ToxCast, SIDER, ClinTox, BACE, ESOL, FreeSolv`.

 You can also specify the `encoder_name`, `training rate`, etc. in this bash file.